-2nd CMBFL Facility
+CMBFL Facility

-On November 23, 2021 the Company entered into an SLB with CMBFL, for its newbuilding vessels M/T Julius Caesar (Hull No. 3213) and M/T Legio X Equestris (Hull No. 3214).
+On November 23, 2021 the Company entered into an SLB with CMBFL, for its newbuilding vessels M/T Julius Caesar and M/T Legio X Equestris.
 Consummation of the SLB took place on January 17 and March 2 2022, respectively.
 Following the sale, the Company has bareboat chartered back the vessels for a period of eight years at bareboat hire rates comprising of 32 consecutive quarterly installments of \$675 and a balloon payment of \$32,403 payable together with the last installment, plus interest based on the three months LIBOR plus 2.60%.

-As part of this transaction, the Company has continuous options to buy back the vessels at purchase prices stipulated in the bareboat agreements depending on when the option was exercised and at the end of the eight year period it has an option to buy back the vessels at a cost represented by the balloon payment.
-The gross proceeds from the sale of the two vessels were \$54,005 and \$53,997 for M/T Julius Caesar (Hull No. 3213) and M/T Legio X Equestris (Hull No. 3214) respectively.
+As part of this transaction, the Company has continuous options to buy back the vessels at purchase prices stipulated in the bareboat agreements depending on when the option will be exercised and at the end of the eight-year period it has an option to buy back the vessels at a cost represented by the balloon payment.
+The gross proceeds from the sale of the two vessels were \$54,005 and \$53,997 for M/T Julius Caesar and M/T Legio X Equestris respectively.

-The 2nd CMBFL facility was accounted for as a financing transaction, as control will remain with the Company and the two vessels will continue to be recorded as assets on the Company's balance sheet.
+The CMBFL facility was accounted for as a financing transaction, as control will remain with the Company and the two vessels will continue to be recorded as assets on the Company's balance sheet.
 In addition, the Company has continuous options to repurchase the vessels below fair value.